tenthirtyam/clarity/apps/website/web-components/badge/README.md

 toc: true
 ---

-::: compsummary
+::: component-summary

 Badges are status modifiers to other elements which display the numerical value within an element either next to it or inside the element itself.

 :::

-::: complevelonetitle
+::: component-section-level-one-title

 ## Usage

 :::

-:::complevelone
+:::component-section-level-one

 Badges have a colorful, bold, and filled style that makes them stand out when appearing within or next to another component.